Codex Theodosianus: Christianity

 Apart from clearing up confusion and creating a single, simplified, and supersedent code, Theodosius II also attempted to solidify Christianity as the Empire's official religion after it had been decriminalised under Galerius' rule and promoted under Constantine's.
 In his City of God, St. Augustine praised Theodosius the Great, Theodosius II's grandfather, who shared his faith and devotion, as "a Christian ruler whose piety was expressed by the laws he had issued in favor of the Catholic Church".

 The Codex Theodosianus is, for example, explicit in ordering that all actions at law should cease during Holy Week, and the doors of all courts of law be closed during those 15 days (1. ii. tit. viii.).
 It also instituted laws punishing homosexuality, which represented a departure from policy under the period of the Roman Republic, under which homosexuality was tolerated and perhaps mocked but was not illegal.

 The first laws granting tax exemption to the church appear in the Codex and are credited to Constantine and his son Constantius II.
 These laws specify land owned by clergy, their family members, and churches were exempt from compulsory service and tax payments with the exception of land personally owned by the clerics.

+Jews and Judaism

+The code had a contradictory posture regarding Jews and Judaism.
+In general, its language is marked by the rhetorical conventions of the patristic contra Iudaeus tradition, describing Judaism as a "feral" and "nefarious sect" and as a "polluting contagion."
+One provision, 16.8.19, reclassified Judaism as a superstitio and described it as a "perversity alien to the Roman Empire."
+The code restricted Jewish participation in public life, barred Jews from positions in the military, in the legal profession, and in the imperial service.

+Jews were lumped together with pagans and heretics as groups demarcating the limits of acceptable Roman religio, as orthodoxy came to mean not only the right way of being Christian, but the right way of being Roman.
+However, the code simultaneously contained provisions that set Jews apart from other groups.
+Historian Paula Fredriksen notes that in the rhetoric of late Roman law, heretics were denounced as "insane" false Christians and pagans as clear outsiders, and that the legal rhetoric sought to establish clear and stable boundaries between groups.
+The code protected Jewish religious assembly and forbade the appropriation or destruction of synagogues.
+A ruling of Theodosius I, preserved at 16.8.9, states that the Jewish sect was "prohibited by no law."
+Fredriksen reads this tension as placing Jews in an ambiguous position within the Christian Roman legal order, one she describes as "an unstable and inconstant tolerance, one that would follow them into the Middle Ages and beyond."